progit/progit/de/02-git-basics/01-chapter2.markdown

 To see what you’ve changed but not yet staged, type `git diff` with no other arguments:

-Um zu sehen, welche Änderungen du bisher noch nicht für den Commit vorgemerkt hast, führe `git diff` ohne irgendwelche weiteren Argumente aus:
+Um festzustellen, welche Änderungen du bisher nicht gestaged hast, führe `git diff` ohne irgendwelche weiteren Argumente aus:

 	$ git diff
 	diff --git a/benchmarks.rb b/benchmarks.rb